muldjord/skyscraper/docs/CONFIGINI.md

 *Allowed in section(s): `[main]`, `[<PLATFORM>]`*

 #### frontend="emulationstation"
 Sets the frontend you wish to export a game list for.
-By default Skyscraper will export an EmulationStation game list, but other frontends are supported aswell.
+By default Skyscraper will export an EmulationStation game list, but other frontends are supported as well.
 If exporting for the `attractmode` frontend, please also take note of the required `emulator=""` option that goes along with using the `attractmode` frontend.

 *Allowed in section(s): `[main]`*